BojanJurca/Getting-started-with-ESP32-LVGL-for-Arduino-with-1.28-Inch-round-Display-with-Touch/README.md

 ## lv_demos.h

-Create a subdirectory demos, find lv_demos.h file among the downloaded examples and copy it into demos directory
+10. Create a subdirectory demos, find lv_demos.h file among the downloaded examples and copy it into demos directory

+11. Create a subdirectory demos\widgets, find lv_demo_widgets.h and lv_demo_widgets.c files among the downloaded examples and copy them into demos\widgets directory

+12. Create a subdirectory demos\benchmark, find lv_demo_benchmark.h file among the downloaded examples and copy it into demos\benchmark directory

 ## Compile and upload the sketch